Branches are a core feature of Git which allows us to work with different versions in parallel histories.

 git checkout vs git switch

-You can have as many branches as you want in the repository; to switch between a branch and another there are two commands: git checkout and git switch.
+You can have as many branches as you want in the repository; to switch between a branch and another there are two commands: git checkout

-Git checkout is used on many other aspects of Git besides branches; while git switch is used only for branches which decreases the margin for error and it’s the best way to switch branches.
+is used only for branches which decreases the margin for error and it’s the best way to switch branches.

-I recommend git switch.
+I recommend git switch

 Renaming